You are here: Urology Textbook > Surgery (procedures) > TURB

 Irrigation catheter:

 Irrigation prevents clot formation and may reduce the risk of tumor recurrence.
-Remove the catheter after 1–3 days, depending on the depth of the resection and postoperative bleeding.
+Remove the catheter after 1–3 days, depending on the resection depth and postoperative bleeding.

 Complications of transurethral resection of the bladder (TURB)

-- Bladder perforation (2–10%): can be managed with catheter drainage for 4–7 days, depending of the size.
+- Bladder perforation (2–10%): is managed with catheter drainage for 4–7 days, depending on the size and depth of the perforation.
 Healing can be controlled with cystography.
-Surgical exploration and repair is rarely needed.
+Surgical exploration and repair are rarely needed.

 - Infection